Watson finally makes it to the 4th round at Wimbledon

 The 23rd-seeded Tiafoe, who is making his fifth appearance at the All England Club, beat Alexander Bublik 3-6, 7-6 (1), 7-6 (3), 6-4.
 Paul, seeded 30th, defeated Jiri Vesely 6-3, 6-2, 6-2.

-Another one of those Americans, John Isner, set a men’s tour ace record.
+Another one of those Americans, John Isner, set an ace record but failed to advance.

 The 20th-seeded Isner hit ace No. 13,729 to break the ATP tour record held by Ivo Karlovic of Croatia.
 He set the record during the third game of his third-round match against Jannik Sinner on No. 2 Court.